Green Burial: An affordable and environmentally-friendly alternative death care option

 Some faiths practice only natural burial, such as Muslims and Jews, where beliefs mandate a natural, organic approach to death care.

 Natural burial is experiencing something of a revival today.
-It is gaining more attention in states with greater awareness and undertaking to be more sustainable and protect our planet and its resources.
+It is gaining more attention in states with greater awareness and a commitment to sustainability and protecting our planet and its resources.

 There is also a growing interest in home funerals or family-led funerals.
 Read more about conducting a DIY Funeral.